Cluster categories for completed infinity-gons I: Categorifying triangulations: Introduction

-In this paper, we demonstrate that in fact $\PYcat_n$ does encode the combinatorics of all triangulations of the marked surface $(\disc,\close{\pts}_n)$, and surprisingly even does so through cluster-tilting theory.
-The key observation is that this is achieved not with the triangulated structure on $\PYcat_n$, but by passing to a natural extriangulated substructure in the sense of Nakaoka and Palu \cite{NakPal}.
-Roughly speaking, this corresponds to removing certain extensions from $\PYcat_n$, while keeping the underlying additive category the same, thus allowing more objects and subcategories to become rigid. \begin{thm*}[Corollary~\ref{c:wct}] The map $\cat{T}\mapsto\indec{\cat{T}}$ is a bijection between weak cluster-tilting subcategories of $\PYcat_n$, with the appropriate extriangulated structure, and triangulations of the disc $(\disc,\close{\pts}_n)$. \end{thm*}
+In this paper, we demonstrate that in fact \(\PYcat_n\) does encode the combinatorics of all triangulations of the marked surface \((\disc,\close{\pts}_n)\), and surprisingly even does so through cluster-tilting theory.
+The key observation is that this is achieved not with the triangulated structure on \(\PYcat_n\), but by passing to an extriangulated substructure in the sense of Nakaoka and Palu \cite{NakPal}.
+Roughly speaking, this corresponds to removing certain extensions from \(\PYcat_n\), while keeping the underlying additive category the same, thus allowing more objects and subcategories to become rigid. \begin{thm*}[Corollary~\ref{c:wct}] The map \(\cat{T}\mapsto\indec{\cat{T}}\) is a bijection between weak cluster-tilting subcategories of \(\PYcat_n\), with the appropriate extriangulated structure, and triangulations of the disc \((\disc,\close{\pts}_n)\). \end{thm*}

-Intriguingly, the definition of this extriangulated structure on $\PYcat_n$ uses its description as the Verdier quotient of a second triangulated category, first introduced by Igusa and Todorov \cite{IguTod-CyclPoset}.
-The construction, given in Section~\ref{s:substruct}, in fact makes sense for any Verdier quotient, and yet gives an extriangulated structure that is typically different from Verdier's triangulated structure \cite{Verdier-These}.
+Intriguingly, the definition of this extriangulated structure on \(\PYcat_n\) arises naturally from its description as the Verdier quotient of a different triangulated category, first introduced by Igusa and Todorov \cite{IguTod-CyclPoset}.
+Indeed, we show in Section~\ref{s:substruct} how to produce two extriangulated substructures, called \(\EE_{\lperp{\cat{D}}}\) and \(\EE_{\rperp{\cat{D}}}\), on the Verdier quotient \(\overline{\cat{C}}=\cat{C}/\cat{D}\) of a triangulated category \(\cat{C}\) by a thick subcategory \(\cat{D}\)---these two substructures coincide when \(\cat{C}\) is Calabi--Yau.
+The resulting extriangulated structure depends on the input data \(\cat{D}\subseteq\cat{C}\) for the Verdier quotient construction, and not just the quotient category \(\overline{\cat{C}}\) itself up to triangle equivalence, and so in particular it is usually different from Verdier's triangulated structure \cite{Verdier-These} on \(\overline{\cat{C}}\).

-Having recovered the dictionary between triangulations and weak cluster-tilting subcategories, we continue by translating further phenomena between the two languages.
+Having recovered the dictionary between triangulations and weak cluster-tilting subcategories (Section~\ref{s:ct-subcats}), we continue by translating further phenomena between the two languages.
 In Section~\ref{s:approx} we determine the triangulations for which the corresponding subcategory is cluster-tilting (i.e.\ functorially finite).
 These turn out to be precisely the fan triangulations, used by Çanakçı--Felikson \cite{CanFel} to give coordinates on the associated decorated Teichmüller space.